 In these rare but possibly life-threatening situations, victims should consult with an experienced North Carolina car accident lawyer.

 Victims of injury due to defective airbags deserve justice and we would love to help however we can.
-If you’ve been injured in a car accident by a defective airbag, please call 1-800-525-7111 for a FREE, no-obligation case review.
+If you’ve been injured in a car accident by a defective airbag, please contact us for a FREE, no-obligation case review.

 There are no upfront costs and no attorney fees unless we win your case and you receive compensation in your defective airbag lawsuit.